 Disclosure of personal information

-In many circumstances we will not disclose personal data without consent.
-If we are required by law to disclose information, we will do so.
-This privacy notice does not cover the links within this site linking to other websites.
+We will not disclose personal data without consent.
+However, if we are required by law to disclose information, we will do so.
+This privacy notice does not cover the links within our website linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-Occasionally we will contact you with information about courses or other services that we think may be of interest to you.
-This will usually be by letter or email.
-We will always provide you with the option to opt out of these notices.
-We will never sell your information to third parties.
+Occasionally we will contact you with information about educational courses or other services that we think may be of interest to you.
+This will usually be by email, letter or brochure.
+We only send these to registered clients or to individuals who have signed up to our newsletter through our website.
+We send newsletters only when we believe there is a legitimate interest to do so.
+We will always provide you with the option to opt out of these notices and we will always ask you to opt-in, or sign up to these mailings in the first instance.
+We will not otherwise email you with marketing information.
+We may use your cookies from our website to use Google Remarketing Campaigns and we may use your email address to target Facebook, or other online advertising.
+We will never share with or sell your information to third parties.

 Changes to this privacy notice